TristanKnox/WebCheckers/docs/DesignDoc.md

 application.
 All interactions with the model tier during game play is handled through the Game which then distributes the responsibility to the other model tier classes.
+#### Model Enhancements
+The model tier newest additions: AI, and Replay.

 #### Game
 ![The Game UML](game_uml.png)